-Facilitation Note: Territory acknowledgment is a way to insert an awareness of Indigenous presence and land rights.
+Facilitation Note: Territory acknowledgment is a way to insert an awareness of Indigenous presence and land roads rights.
 It recognizes the history of colonialism and a need for change in our awareness of these issues.

-Before giving this presentation go to https://native-land.ca/territory-acknowledgement/ and enter the location of your presentation in order to identify the Tribes that are appropriate to acknowledge.
+Before giving this presentation go to

+https://native-land.ca/territory-acknowledgement/ and enter the location of your presentation in order to identify the Tribes that are appropriate to acknowledge.
 This website offers many valuable resources to help you plan your words thoughtfully.

-Example Language: Right now, we are in (your location ie. Portland, OR), which is the ancestral territory of the (Tribe or Tribes indigenous to this location, e.g. the Cowlitz Tribe and Clackamas Tribe, among others).
+Example Language: Right now, I am in (location), which is the ancestral territory of the (historical and current area Indigenous people).
 These lands were taken from indigenous peoples.
-Please take a moment with me to acknowledge the indigenous peoples whose land we stand on today and whose ancestral territories we now think of as public lands.
+Please take a moment with me to recognize the indigenous peoples whose land we stand on today and whose ancestral territories we now think of as public lands.
 If you don't know the ancestral occupants of the land you live, work, and play, you might ask why?